 These advisors use insurance products in 3 key areas of our practice: when assembling a comprehensive financial plan that has self-completing features; when offering long term disability income insurance to professionals, such as business owners, physicians, dentists and highly compensated employees (HCE); and when executing sophisticated executive / business owner level planning, such as key-person coverage or funding a buy-sell agreement.
 Our stance is that we cannot operate in your best interests if we don't have adequate downside protection for the unforeseen tragedies in life, such as premature death or disability.

-While the insurance industry may some day find a way to provide a comprehensive level fee incentive versus the current commission model, the realty is that right now the only way to get the most robust, competitive and reliable insurance coverage for our clients is through the industry standard of paid commissions.
+While the insurance industry may some day find a way to provide a comprehensive level fee incentive versus the current commission model, the reality is that right now the only way to get the most robust, competitive and reliable insurance coverage for our clients is through the industry standard of paid commissions.

 While fiduciary is an important term, there are also two other terms you need to understand: Discretion and Custody.